 Fan waterfalls are more tranquil than many of the others.
 As the water falls it spreads out horizontally and remains in contact with the rock face.

-A Horsetail waterfall is very much the same, and always remains in contact with the bedrock.
+A Horsetail waterfall is very much the same and always remains in contact with the bedrock.
 The only difference is that the water falls vertically and doesn’t spread itself.
-Howick Falls in South Africa are a textbook example.
+Howick Falls in South Africa is a textbook example.